 - “What is your current payback period?”

-Well, let’s walk through an example as to how a little understanding of your SaaS metrics, a paid search campaign through Google Ads, is a surefire way to incinerate your capital and runway.
+Let’s walk through an example of how a little understanding of your SaaS metrics, a paid search campaign through Google Ads, is a surefire way to incinerate your capital and runway.

 Example.io is a 2-year-old self-service SaaS company with a single-tier package for $59 p/m.